thofma/Hecke.jl/docs/src/quad_forms/basics.md

 is_definite(::AbstractSpace)
 ```

-Note that the `ishermitian` function tests whether the space is non-quadratic.
+Note that the `is_hermitian` function tests whether the space is non-quadratic.

 ### Examples